 To complement our front-end lender-risk sharing program, we engage in back-end credit risk transfer transactions through our Multifamily CIRTTM ("MCIRTTM") and Multifamily Connecticut Avenue SecuritiesTM ("MCASTM") transactions.
 Through these transactions, we transfer a portion of the credit risk associated with a reference pool of multifamily mortgage loans to insurers, reinsurers, or investors.

 We transfer multifamily credit risk through lender risk-sharing at the time of acquisition, but our multifamily back-end credit risk transfer activity occurs later, typically up to a year or more after acquisition.
-We did not enter into any new back-end credit risk transfer transactions in the first half of 2022.
+In September 2022, we entered into a new credit risk transfer transaction, transferring mortgage credit risk through our MCIRT program.
 The factors that we expect will affect the extent to which we engage in multifamily credit risk transfer transactions in the future and the structure of those transactions include our risk appetite, future market conditions, the cost of the transactions, FHFA guidance or requirements (including FHFA's scorecard), the capital relief provided by the transactions, and our overall business and capital plans.